lazylad99/Restaurant-Recommendation/README.md

 ## License 📄

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE]

 ---